Now on Display

 Each artist has embraced one or more topics within our changing world, and brought to it the unusual and uncommon set of skills that it takes to create a mosaic.

-Shown: Deborah Aldo, Will the Birds Still Sing, 2018, cut pebbles, smalti, blue calcite crystals on a series of dimensional substrates
+Shown: Debora Aldo, Will the Birds Still Sing, 2018, cut pebbles, smalti, blue calcite crystals on a series of dimensional substrates

 50/50: Fifty Years of Collection Art